 IMPORTANCE OF FARM SURVEY AND PLANNING MATERIALS

-(1) Determination of size of farmland: Farm survey helps to determine the size or hectare of farmland.
+(1) Determination of the size of farmland: A farm survey helps to determine the size or hectare of farmland.

 (3) Proper use of farmland: Farm survey enables farmers to make proper use of the land. you can also read types of farming system